Etcetera-Agency/n8n-discord-bot/tasks/add_notion_todos_feature.md

 ## 1. Goal

 Modify the bot's end-of-survey process.
 When n8n responds to the `status: "end"` webhook, it will include an `output` message and a Notion `url`.
 The bot will first send the `output` message, then use the `url` with `services/Notion_todos.py` to fetch unchecked ToDo tasks created within the last 14 days from the specified Notion page.
 If tasks are found, they will be sent as a separate message.
-If fetching fails, a standard "Дякую. /nЧудового дня!" message will be sent instead.
+If fetching fails, a standard "Дякую. \nЧудового дня!" message will be sent instead.
 Documentation will be updated.

 ## 2. Code Changes